thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 developers.
 Permissive licences have been chosen to allow integration in open-source and proprietary codes.

-This paper is divided in three parts:
+This paper is divided into three parts:

-1. Section 1 gives a brief overiew of `MGIS`.
+1. Section 1 gives a brief overview of `MGIS`.
 2. Section 2 describes the various bindings available.
 3. Section 3 describes some examples of usage in various open-source
   solvers: `FEniCS`, `OpenGeoSys` and `JuliaFEM`.